-- Note: The described procedure is a guideline, which has to be adapted to the specific gas engine-generator set in each case.
+- The described procedure is a guideline, which has to be adapted to the specific gas engine-generator set in each case.
 Work sequence details may vary from engine-generator set to engine-generator set.
-Consult your contact person if you have any questions. - Re-preservation on the test stand is recommended. - Where possible, the individual preservation measures should be carried out at the same time. - Engine components: Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 26). - Non-engine components: Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 29).
+Contact your MTU representative if you have any questions. - Re-preservation on the test bench is recommended. - Where possible, the individual preservation measures should be carried out at the same time. - Engine components: Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 25). - Non-engine components: Re-preservation takes place according to the specified re-preservation intervals depending on the storage conditions (→ Page 28).